-Availability zones enable you to group instances based on your security and high availability requirements.
-You will launch your instances into these availability zones, so for a DataKeeper configuration, you will want to configure at least two availability zones.
-In this example, we will configure a third availability zone for the quorum witness server.
+Create network subnets and select an availability zone for each subnet.
+You will launch your instances into these availability zones and their associated subnet address space.
+This will enable you to group server instances based on your security and high availability requirements.
+For a DataKeeper configuration, you will want to configure at least two subnet/availability zones.
+In this example, we will also configure a third availability zone for the quorum witness server.